ACM SIGGRAPH Policy Guidelines

 A sponsored specialized conference is one for which ACM SIGGRAPH has 100% of the financial responsibility.
 A co-sponsored conference is one for which ACM SIGGRAPH shares the financial responsibility with another entity, e.g. another ACM SIG or an external group such as Eurographics.
 An in-cooperation conference is one for which ACM SIGGRAPH has no financial responsibility but approves of the specialized conference.

 9.1 Co-Located Conferences.
 A specialized conference is said to be co-located with either SIGGRAPH or SIGGRAPH Asia if it is in the same city and during the same time period as SIGGRAPH or SIGGRAPH Asia.
 For a specialized conference to be officially co-located it must be either sponsored, co-sponsored, or in cooperation with ACM SIGGRAPH.
-A co-located conference can take place in a hotel, local university, or the convention center.
+A co-located conference can take place in a hotel, local university, or convention center.

 In order for a specialized conference, workshop, or symposium to co-locate in the convention center with the SIGGRAPH or SIGGRAPH Asia Conferences the organizers must also have the approval of the respective CAG/SACAG and Conference Chair because of possible space constraints.